clinicaloffice/patient-information-component/README.md

 # Clinical Office: MPage Developer - Component Template

-Make sure you rename in all files to replace mpage-developer-component-template with the name of your project or your project will be compiled under the wrong name.
+Make sure you rename in all files to replace patient-information-component with the name of your project or your project will be compiled under the wrong name.